markaguiar/markaguiar.github.io/CV/index.md

 - Aguiar, Mark, Manuel Amador and Cristina Arellano (2023): "Pareto Improving Fiscal and Monetary Policies: Samuelson in the New Keynesian Model"

 - Aguiar, Mark, Manuel Amador, and Cristina Arellano (2022): "Micro Risks and (Robust) Pareto Improving Policies" (Under revision for American Economic Review)

-- Aguiar, Mark, Mark Bils and Corina Boar (2020): "Who are the Hand-to-Mouth?"
-(Conditional Accept Review of Economic Studies)

 - Aguiar, Mark, Manuel Amador,  Emmanuel Farhi, and Gita Gopinath (2013): "Crisis and Commitment: Inflation Credibility and the Vulnerability to Sovereign Debt Crises".